-For if not, what has drawn us to this precipitous edge which we, both body and soul, now stand upon?
-Yet there are those among the peoples outside of Sanctus (and even some within) who would say we stand upon the edge of a glorious new age.
-This paper was written both to examine the falsehoods of this statement and shed light upon the true nature of our dilemma.
+"As I sit here at my desk, hands numbed by the pains of time, I ponder a question, my brethren.
+Have we, like so many now say, failed in the eyes of Primus?
+For if not, what has drawn us to this precipitous edge which we, both body and immortal soul, now stand upon?
+Yet there are those amongst the peoples outside of Sanctus (and even some within) who would say we stand upon the edge of a glorious new age.
+This paper is written both to examine the falsehoods of this statement and to shed light upon the true nature of our dilemma.

-My memories of a happier time also recall skies that were not choked with the fi lth of Industry and dotted with those infernal dirigibles; where honest beasts were used for transportation rather than these Primus-forsaken “motorcarriages” belching out their poisons and making the air thick with their racket; where honest men did battle with their strong right arms, a good sword, and the will of Primus to guide them; where the Inhumans were brought to Faith and truth; where once the words of Primus were respected and feared rather than questioned.
+My memories of a happier time also recall skies that were not choked with the filth of Industry and dotted with those infernal dirigibles; where honest beasts were used for transportation rather than these Primus-forsaken “motorcarriages” belching out their poisons and making the air thick with their racket; where honest men did battle with their strong right arms, a good sword, and the will of Primus to guide them; where the Inhumans were brought to Faith and truth; where once the words of Primus were respected and feared rather than questioned.

 Yes, all of these things and more are the truths of where our “Golden Age” lies – in the ashes of the Empire.”